Post may include affiliate links. We may earn a fee if you use them at no cost to you. Disclosure.

 Once your newborn stops spitting up, and you don’t need these pocket bibs anymore, just put them away until they start eating solids.

-If you are concerned about spit up then I hope you will find these tips helpful!
-If you have any other tips, feel free to post them here as comments.
-Thanks for reading!
+If you are concerned about baby spit up then I hope you will find these tips helpful!